 The views of all pupils are valued and each child is treated as an individual.
-Pupils with SEN are supported to be full involved in decision-making and to be able to express any concerns.
-All pupils are aware of their individual targets and a pupil review sheet is used to gather their views on their progress.
-The pupil review sheet is completed with the class teacher in a termly basis.
+Pupils with SEN are supported to be fully involved in decision-making and to be able to express any concerns.
+Pupil voice is gathered as part of the school monitoring plan and pupil views are recorded during SEN review meetings, which occur on a termly basis.

-Monitoring and Evaluating the Success if Provision
+Monitoring and Evaluating the Success of Provision

-A variety of methods are used to monitor and evaluate the provision and achievements for the pupils with SEN including:
+A variety of methods are used to monitor and evaluate the provision and achievements of pupils with SEN including: